ADACS-Australia/SS2021B-DBrown/README.md

 pip install finorch
 ```

-We need to create an envrionment file to load up the dependencies in order to run jobs using the API.
+We need to create an environment file to load up the dependencies in order to run jobs using the API.

 In this case, a typical env file would like following: